axelerant/custom-bulkquick-edit/readme.txt

 **Post**

 * Enable excerpts?
-* Enable "Custom Field"? - As checkbox, radio, select, text input,r textarea
+* Enable "Custom Field"? - As checkbox, radio, select, text input, or textarea
 * "Custom Field" Configuration - This configuration section is only for use with checkbox, radio, and select modes.
 Please separate options using newlines.
 Further, you may create options as "the-key|Pretty Value" pairs.
 	* Example configuration
 `1